LakshmiDeepak9653/Birthday-Wish-using-Python/README.md

 Firstly, what you have to do is?
 You have to install the required packages, don't worry about the code and blabla things.
 I made it simple for you.

-<h5>watch the preview video before doing watch it by video or through youtube link in link.txt</h5>
+<h5>watch the preview video before doing watch it by video or through youtube link https://youtu.be/smlSfCLHlS0 </h5>

 First download this wrapper, extract it, open the folder.
 Open the terminal in these location. and run